Why reading out loud to kids is the BEST!

 We all know the first five years of a child’s literacy journey are critical, and parents are the most important teacher during those early years.
-But that role doesn’t end when a child goes to school.
+However, that role doesn’t end when a child goes to school.
 Parents still play a vital part in their child’s literacy development throughout the primary years, and reading out loud to a child is a huge part in that.

 Preppies to Year 2

 These littlest learners need daily support from their parents to support their early literacy.

 Prep kids who can’t yet read still need picture books read to them, songs sung and conversations about their day.
 As a child starts to bring home Beginner Readers, parents have a critical role in spending time with their child to help them read the books.

 Rather than rush through each reader, stop and chat about what’s happening with the story.
 Ask questions and see that they have understood the narrative.

 If a home reader’s story is a little dull, it’s the parent’s role to keep it fun!
 Use funny voices, act out the story, make up alternative endings … anything to make the time spent on home readers enjoyable.
 It fosters a love for books.

 Once children start to read picture books by themselves, it doesn’t mean Mum or Dad should stop enjoying books with their children!
 Sharing a book every evening is a cherished time for both parent and child, particularly on those nights when your child might be exhausted after a long day at school.
 Snuggling up with your child and reading a story to them will be exactly what they need.